 In my free time, I love reading and spending time with my family.
 I look forward to walking alongside you as you navigate your journey toward healing and renewal.

 Hi, I’m Lisa!
-I’m the Office Administrator here at New Pathways Counseling.
+I’m the Office Manager here at New Pathways Counseling.

 Before joining the team, I spent many years working in an optometry office, where I had the opportunity to connect with people of all ages and walks of life.